 Classroom observations are an integral part of Preservice classes.
-Candidates have frequent opportunities to observe instruction in content area classrooms (Math and Science) or elementary (Multiple Subject), or Special Education (Mild/Moderate Education Specialist).
+Candidates have frequent opportunities to observe instruction in content area classrooms (Math and Science), elementary (Multiple Subject), or Special Education (Mild/Moderate Education Specialist).

 Classroom observations provide models of: